GLOBAL MARKETS-Stocks jump on report Brexit deal may be close, oil slips

 By Herbert Lash

-NEW YORK, Oct 15 (Reuters) - Stocks in Europe and on Wall Street jumped more than 1% on Tuesday on strong U.S. corporate results and a possible deal to avoid a disorderly British exit from the European Union, while oil prices fell as weak China data kindled global economy fears.
+NEW YORK, Oct 15 (Reuters) - Stocks in Europe and on Wall Street jumped about 1% on Tuesday on strong U.S. corporate results and a possible deal to avoid a disorderly British exit from the European Union, while oil prices fell as weak China data kindled global economic fears.

-Media reports quoting EU officials as saying negotiators were close to a Brexit deal triggered a late afternoon rally across European equity markets and helped further lift Wall Street gains from strong earnings reports.
+Media reports quoting EU officials as saying negotiators were close to a Brexit deal triggered a late afternoon rally across European equity markets and helped further lift Wall Street gains built on strong earnings reports.

+Sterling rose to its highest level against the dollar and the euro since May after Bloomberg said British and EU negotiators were closing in on a draft Brexit deal.

-Optimism over a Brexit breakthrough even turned the benchmark FTSE 100 .FTSE stock index in London, which usually suffers from the pound's sharp rise, positive.
+Optimism over a Brexit breakthrough led the benchmark FTSE 100 .FTSE stock index in London, which usually suffers from a pound rally, to pare most losses and end barely lower.

-Sterling climbed more than 1% as banking stocks, housebuilders and real estate jumped.
+The pound has strengthened nearly 5% over the past week as investors rushed to reprice the prospect of a last-minute Brexit deal before the Oct.
+31 deadline.

-The jump in stock prices eased ongoing concerns about the impact of the prolonged U.S.-China trade war on global growth though investors held out hope the dispute could be also be resolved.
+The jump in stocks eased ongoing concerns about the impact of the prolonged U.S.-China trade war on global growth though investors held out hope the dispute could also be resolved.

 "If we can resolve the China trade issue and have a reasonably good resolution to the Brexit issue with the UK, it adds a sense of optimism to the market.
 Combine that with the earnings today being good and happy days are here again," said Rick Meckler, a partner at Cherry Lane Investments, a family investment office in New Vernon, New Jersey.